python/cpython/Doc/c-api/typeobj.rst

       int tp_clear(PyObject *);

-   The :c:member:`~PyTypeObject.tp_clear` member function is used to break reference cycles in cyclic garbage detected by the garbage collector.
+   The :c:member:`!tp_clear` function is called by the garbage collector in a final attempt to break reference cycles in a :term:`cyclic isolate`, after finalizing all of the objects in the group via :c:member:`~PyTypeObject.tp_finalize`.
+The garbage collector calls :c:member:`!tp_clear` on one of the objects in the cyclic isolate.
+It is unspecified which object in the group is cleared, and on which thread :c:member:`!tp_clear` executes.
+If a cyclic isolate still exists after the object is cleared, the garbage collector clears another object from the group.
+This repeats until either the cyclic isolate no longer exists or all of the objects in the group have been cleared.
+If a cyclic isolate still remains after clearing all objects in the group, the remaining objects "leak"—they remain indefinitely uncollectable (see :data:`gc.garbage`).

    Taken together, all :c:member:`~PyTypeObject.tp_clear` functions in the system must combine to break all reference cycles.
 This is subtle, and if in any doubt supply a :c:member:`~PyTypeObject.tp_clear` function.
 For example, the tuple type does not implement a :c:member:`~PyTypeObject.tp_clear` function, because it's possible to prove that no reference cycle can be composed entirely of tuples.
 Therefore the :c:member:`~PyTypeObject.tp_clear` functions of other types must be sufficient to break any cycle containing a tuple.
 This isn't immediately obvious, and there's rarely a good reason to avoid implementing :c:member:`~PyTypeObject.tp_clear`.

    Implementations of :c:member:`~PyTypeObject.tp_clear` should drop the instance's references to those of its members that may be Python objects, and set its pointers to those